-The child support worker may make the determination for case closure unless the closure reason stipulates that the determination must be made by the child support attorney or approved by the supervisor/regional director.
+The child support worker may make the determination for case closure unless the closure reason stipulates that the determination must be made by the child support attorney or approved by the supervisor/regional manager.

-Before sending a notice of closure, the child support worker always has the prerogative of consulting with the supervisor even if the reason for closure does not require prior approval of the supervisor/regional director.
+Before sending a notice of closure, the child support worker always has the opportunity to consult with the supervisor even if the reason for closure does not require prior approval of the supervisor/regional manager.